kaorahi/lizgoban/README.md

 Just download the [all-in-one package](https://github.com/kaorahi/lizgoban/releases).
 You can use it immediately without installation, configuration, additional downloads, etc.

-See the release note to replace the built-in engines (CPU-only Leela Zero + OpenCL KataGo).

 ### Case II: 64bit Windows with GPU

 [BadukMegapack by wonsiks](https://github.com/wonsiks/BadukMegapack)